Class-Incremental Motion Forecasting

-Despite the aforementioned strategies to improve the pseudo-label quality, we observe a degradation over time.
-As a countermeasure, we create a small replay buffer $\epsilon^i$ that contains $N_{replay}$ sequences $\mathbf{S}$.
+Despite the aforementioned strategies to improve pseudo-label quality, we observe degradation across incremental steps.
+Moreover, if old classes were completely absent in an intermediate step, pseudo-labeling would not be suitable on its own.
+Therefore, we create a small replay buffer $\epsilon^i$ that contains $N_{replay}$ sequences $\mathbf{S}$.
 It is important to emphasize that we should employ a strategy for selecting sequences rather than single samples, since motion forecasting models need context from previous time steps.
 More specifically, we keep the number of sequences $N_{replay}$ in the buffer constant and divide it evenly among all $\mathcal{C} = \{C_0, \dots, C_{i-1}\}$ previously learned classes.
 This results in the following definition of the buffer of step $i$ with $P = N_{replay} / \lvert \mathcal{C} \rvert$:

 Selecting the set of past sequences is non-trivial, as each sequence contains multiple samples that vary in the number of objects and object motions, with many being static.
-As a result, it may be suboptimal to use a purely image-feature-based approach, as it does not account for different types of trajectories.
+As a result, it may be suboptimal to use a purely image-feature-based approach as it does not account for different types of trajectories.
 The latter also holds true for strategies that incorporate statistics about dataset distributions, such as~\cite{cit:ci_detection-cldetr}.
-In contrast, by taking advantage of the internal representation of size $D$ of the end-to-end model, we base the replay buffer on statistics about the motion queries $\mathbf{Q}_{motion} \in \mathds{R}^{N \times D}$ corresponding to all ground truth objects in each sample.
+In contrast, by taking advantage of the latent representation of size $D$ of the end-to-end model, we base the replay buffer on statistics about the motion queries $\mathbf{Q}_{motion} \in \mathds{R}^{N \times D}$ corresponding to all ground truth objects in each sample.
 To retrieve a motion query $\mathbf{q}_{j, motion}$ for each object instance $j$ in the dataset $D^{i-1}$, we provide all samples of all sequences from the previous step $i-1$ to the model.
 Then, we adapt the Hungarian matching from training to associate each ground truth instance with a model prediction.
 Subsequently, we calculate the mean motion query $\mathbf{\bar{q}}_{c}$ of all $N_{total}$ objects in $D^{i-1}$ per class $c$:

 The final score $s_{k, c}$ for class $c$ in sequence $k$ is then defined as the sum of squared deviations from this mean query over all $N_{inst, k}$ object instances: